 Stubb’s is known for its amazing events and live music.
 So, it’s no surprise they are a great place for an awesome Oktoberfest in Austin.
 Grab a few friends friends, get a full table, and head on over!

 79 Rainey St, Austin, TX 78701

 Banger’s has been doing Oktoberfest for what seems like forever, and they’ve really got it down.
 This year from October 6 – 8, you can enjoy live music, special foods, and Oktoberfest beers all day long.
 Don’t forget to bring your Dirndl and Lederhosen – everyone will be dressed up.

 The oldest beer garden in Austin, Scholz has been doing Oktoberfest since 1866.
 This year, they’re celebrating all month long.
 They have two different platter deals serving 6 – 8 people each — one sausage and one pretzel — plus a massive array of classic German beers.
 Celebrate whenever you feel like it.

 6406 N Interstate 35 Frontage Rd Suite 1100, Austin, TX 78752

-Easy Tiger’s Oktoberfest celebrations in Austin, Texas have been in full swing, and there’s one more weekend – October 3rd through the 4th.
-They’ve got a special pig roast plate, lots of sausages, pretzels, Lebkuchen, and plenty of beer.
-Keep in mind they’re by reservation only, so plan ahead!
+Easy Tiger’s Oktoberfest celebrations in Austin, Texas have been in full swing, and this year they’re celebrating on September 21 – 25.
+They’ve got a duck and pork sausages, apple strudel, Bavarian pretzels, and plenty of beer.

 For Oktoberfest here, Cosmic does the beer and the food truck Leroy & Lewis does the sausages.
 It’s a little bit more low-key, but the selection of drinks and food is great.
 A celebration not quite as authentically German as some of the other places, but so enjoyable.